Connect to OceanBase Cloud by using mysqlclient

 This topic describes how to use mysqlclient and OceanBase Cloud to build an application for basic operations, such as table creation, data insertion, and data query.

-- You have registered an OceanBase Cloud account and created a cluster instance in OceanBase Cloud.
-For more information, see Create a cluster instance.
+• You have registered an OceanBase Cloud account and created an instance in OceanBase Cloud.
+For more information, see Create an instance.

 Procedure